hashicorp/hcl/cmd/hcldec/spec-format.md

 * `strlen(string)` returns the number of characters in the given string.
 * `substr(string, offset, length)` returns the requested substring of the given string.
 * `upper(string)` returns the given string with all lowercase letters converted to uppercase.

+Note that these expressions are valid in the context of the _spec_ file, not the _input_.
+Functions can be exposed into the input file using [Custom Functions](#custom-functions) within the spec, which may in turn refer to these spec definition functions.

 ## Type Expressions